-Some of the furniture we designed has been selected for inclusion in Malls and public spaces all over North America.
+Many of the furniture designed by Antonio Larosa has been selected for inclusion in Malls and public spaces all over the United States.
 Cody and Onda are sleek, modern collections designed for comfort and versatility.
 Manufactured by Benchmark Contract Furniture, the collections are built to stand up to even the most demanding of applications.
 The furniture not only looks great but is very comfortable and durable!

 When wine and Italian design meet.

 Vinitaly, the largest wine trade show in the world, has chosen Larosa Design for the design of the VIP reception room.

 For this year’s edition, Arizona based design firm has created a welcoming environment displaying variations of furniture designed by Antonio Larosa and manufactured by international manufacturers Michieli (michieli.com) and Benchmark Design Group (benchmarkdesigngroup.com).

 The project also includes two new furniture pieces designed exclusively by Antonio Larosa for the 50th anniversary of Vinitaly.
 One large seating is made in the shape of grapes and the other small seating stools named “prosecco” are large soft corks.
 The new and unique pieces are a celebrations of wine and design made to allow visitors to experience fully the world of wine.

 Led by Italian designer Antonio Larosa, Larosa Design was founded in Arizona in 1994.
 Larosa’s philosophy is to design environments and furniture in a way to encourage people to interact with each other (read more about this here https://larosadesign.com/blog/designers-ipodization-society-2/ ).